acocciolo/facebook_page_and_group_photo_exporter/README.md

 Tool that exports the photo metadata within a Facebook page or group to a CSV file.
 Can be used for maintaining local archives of this content.

+While you don't have to be an administrator of a Page to export the photos, you do need to be a Group administrator to export its photos.

 Live version of the tool is available at http://www.thinkingprojects.org/photo_exporter/

 Also creates scripts for Windows or Mac/Linux that will download Facebook photos